 The bill would require the compensation rate and salary established by the Commission to become the rate of compensation and salary for legislators unless the Legislature rejects the rates through adoption of a concurrent resolution no later than 30 days after the start of a legislative session immediately following the submission of the compensation and salary rates.
 The concurrent resolution could contain a requirement for the Commission to meet within 14 days of the concurrent resolution's adoption and submit another compensation and salary rate prior to 30 days after adoption of the concurrent resolution.
-The Legislature would have until Sine Die to reject the second submitted compensation and salary rate.
-If the second compensation and salary rate is also rejected, the most current rate would remain in effect.
+The Legislature would have until Sine Die to reject the second submitted compensation and salary rate is also rejected, the most current rate would remain in effect.